 “I would never miss out on a trip like this.”
-His eyes lit up as he continued, “We’ll be the first, besides the archeologists from years ago, to see the ruins”–he pushed his index finger onto the table with each item–“and we’ll be among the few people to move into the unexplored parts of the Amazon.
-Plus, we get to go back to the ship every night for a little rest and relaxation and sleep in a soft bed.
-Now that’s my kind of vacation.”
+His eyes lit up“We’ll be the first, besides the archeologists from years ago, to see the ruins”–he pushed his index finger onto the table with each item–“and we’ll be among the few people to move into the unexplored parts of the Amazon.
+Plus, we get to go back to the ship

 She laughed.
 “Of course not.
 You know I’m writing about this for some magazines.
 I needed some backstory.”

-He looked serious for a moment, not something she saw him do often.
+He looked serious for a moment, not something she saw him often do.
 “Look, I know you’ve been holed up in your apartment for over a year.
 Are you ready for this?
 Are you worried about the trip at all?”